SOBotics/SwiftStack/README.md

 ## Documentation

-The documentation can be found on GitHub Pages: https://sobotics.github.io/SwiftStack/
+The documentation can be found here: http://swiftstack.sobotics.org